fluidtrends/awsome/README.md

 ## License

-AWSOME is licensed under the MIT License
+AWSOME is licensed under the MIT License.

 * [Read The License](LICENSE)

+## Sponsors

+AWSOME is sponsored by [Fluid Trends](http://fluidtrends.com).

+If you'd like to co-sponsor this project, shoot us email at **team at fluidtrends.com**